 Organisation Description and contact details NSPCC helpline for adults Helping adults protect children 24 hours a day.
-For help and support, including anyone needing advice about female
+For help and support, including anyone needing advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on:

 Organisation Description and contact details

-Genital mutilation, young people affected by gangs, concerns

-that someone may be a victim of modern slavery contact the

-NSPCC trained helpline counsellors on:

 • Text 88858

 • 0808 800 5000

-help@nspcc.org.uk
+• help@nspcc.org.uk

 NSPCC helpline Report Abuse in Bespoke helpline for children and young people who've

 Education experienced abuse at school, and for worried adults and

 professionals who need support and guidance:

 • 0800 136 663

 help@nspcc.org.uk

 NSPCC Whistleblowing Advice Free advice and support for professionals concerned about

 how child protection issues are being handled in their

 organisation:

 • 0800 028 0285

-LIK Cofor Intornal Control help@nspcc.org.uk Lighting for a reference and a residual position of the property of
+• help@nspcc.org.uk

 UK Safer Internet Centre Helpline for professionals working with children and young

-professional advice line people in the UK with any online safety issues they may face themselves or with children in their care:
+professional advice line people in the UK with any online safety issues they may face

+themselves or with children in their care:

 • 0844 381 4772

-helpline@saferinternet.org.uk
+5 !: 4 :: 7 helpline@saferinternet.org.uk

 Police Anti-Terrorist Hot Line 0800 789 321

-number 0800 783 321

-National Domestic Abuse Hosted by Refuge, Helpline 0808 2000247
+number National Domestic Abuse Hosted by Refuge, Helpline 0808 2000247

-Helpline ,,
+Helpline Hosted by Neruge, Helpline 0808 2000247

 Operation Encompass Resources for schools include free advice from an Education

-Psychologist about how best to support children via National
+Operation Encompass Psychologist about how best to support children via National

 Helpline 0204 513 9990

-Report harmful online content UK Safer Internet Centre - report online harm .
+Report harmful online content UK Safer Internet Centre - report online harm.
 A national

-reporting centre that has been designed to assist anyone
+' reporting centre that has been designed to assist anyone

 in reporting harmful content online

 CEOP - to report online sexual abuse or the way someone

 has been communicating online

 Report Abuse in Education Young people who have experienced abuse at school and

 helpline parents and teachers who are concerned about sexual

 abuse in education settings can call the Report Abuse in

 Education helpline on 0800 136 663 or email

 help@nspcc.org.uk

 Harmful Sexual Behaviour SWGfL Harmful Sexual Behaviour Support Service for the

 Support Services children's workforce 0344 2250623 or email

 hsbsupport@swgfl.org.uk

 Stop it now!
 For worries about a child's sexual behaviour,

 0808 1000 900